In this post: How we expanded and refinished our old Idomo pine table to better fit our style and family.

 To assemble the table we used the legs and brackets from the old table and cut some new skirts (side pieces) from new pine.

 After the table was assembled, the plan was to stain the top a nice dark walnut and paint the legs and chairs white.
 But when we filled most of the cracks and holes with stain-able wood filler, we realized that stain-able wood filler isn’t.
 Stain-able that is.

 Onto Plan B.

-- We painted the whole table white – with Behr Swiss Coffee and my favourite Purdy paint brush.
+We painted the whole table white – with Behr Swiss Coffee and my favorite Purdy paintbrush.
 We used two coats of paint for good solid coverage.

 We followed almost the same steps for the chairs, except that we stained the seats.
 We also only used two coats of poly on the chairs.

 - Inexpensive DIY Card Catalog from Ikea’s Moppe

 How to Make a Reclaimed Wood Headboard With New Wood For Less Than $50